Al-Wafi

-Al-Wafi (الوافي) is a Hadith collection, by Mohsen Fayz Kashani who a scholar in different fields.
+Al-Wafi (الوافي) is a Hadith collection by Mohsen Fayz Kashani who is a scholar in different fields.
 It includes all traditions in the Four Books of Shia.

 Author

 Mohsen Feyz Kashani known as Mulla Muhsin Fayz Kashani was a scholar expert in different fields such as hadith, exegesis, ethics, and in gnosis and intellectual intuition.
 He was a student of Bahāʾ al-dīn al-ʿĀmilī and Mir Damad and Mulla Sadra.
 He wrote more than a hundred and twenty books to Persian and Arabic.

 Prelude

 Fayz Kashani described in the introduction what led him to write this book because the absence of a unique pattern to collect the hadith and Ahkam in the Four Books which were collected hadiths in the different times with various method.
 Therefore, he authored the book Al-wafi and collected narratives in specific categories, and removed the Repeated items.
 He made clear the obscure narratives, in terms of their meaning or vocabulary or from others aspect, which needed to brief explanation.